VinnyDev-Br/VinnyDev-Br/README.md

 Possuo formação sólida em **Estruturas de Dados** e **Programação Orientada a Objetos** (Java e C++), o que contribui para o desenvolvimento de soluções mais eficientes e estruturadas no tratamento de dados.
 Conto ainda com experiência prática em testes de software e gestão de dados.
 #

+#

+# Hello, I'm Vinicius Macedo! 👋 🇺🇸

+I'm a Computer Science undergraduate at the Federal University of Ceará (UFC), Brazil 🇧🇷, with a focus on Data Analysis.
+I have hands-on experience with Python (pandas, seaborn, and matplotlib) for data wrangling, exploration, and visualization, as well as SQL and Excel for querying and organizing information.
+I also have experience building dashboards to support data-driven decision-making.

+I have a solid foundation in Data Structures and Object-Oriented Programming (Java and C++), which supports writing more efficient and well-structured code for data processing.
+I also bring practical experience in software testing and data management.
+#

 <img align="right" alt="" height="190px" src="./src/edgerunners.gif">

 <h3 align="left">Connect with me!</h3>